keriwarr/manifold-sdk/README.md

 - introducing classes representing objects such as users, markets, and bets, with convenience methods.
 - better types
-- use older version of node-fetch, to support commonjs
-- or just demand that the user supplies fetch, enable usage in browser

 ## Local dev